Megaraptor: Postcranial skeleton

 The pectoral girdle of Megaraptor differed from that of carcharodontosaurids in that its scapula was slenderer, and the acromial process was shallower, though resembled that of Allosaurus.
-The coracoid was almost flat, and had a slightly developed biceps tuber.
+The coracoid was almost flat, and had a developed biceps tuber.
 Characteristic of megaraptorans, there was a deep depression behind the glenoid.
-Though M. namunhuaiquii's humeri (upper arm bones) are poorly known, megaraptorans overall had large, robust deltopectoral crests.
-Megaraptorans as a whole had attachment sites for strong forelimb flexor and extensor muscles.
+Though M. namunhuaiquii's humeri (upper arm bones) are poorly known, megaraptorans overall had large, robust deltopectoral crests, and large attachment sites for strong forelimb flexor and extensor muscles.
 M. namunhuaiquii's forearm, measured from the proximal (close to the body) end of the radius to the distal (far from the body) end of the first digit, measured 93.8 cm, with the manus alone comprising around 70 cm of that.
 Though fragmentary, the carpals of M. namunhuaiquii are known to have been semi-lunate (crescent-shaped), similar to the related Australovenator and to certain coelurosaurs.
 It retains a fourth metacarpal, albeit with no phalanges (finger bones) attached; a similar condition is observed in the basal tyrannosauroid Guanlong and the metriacanthosaurid carnosaur Sinraptor.
 The hands were unusually elongate.
 The first ungual (the bone supporting the claw) was very large, around 35 cm in length when measured along its curve.
 The second ungual was smaller 23.5 cm, while the third was the smallest 6.5 cm.
 Each of M. namunhuaiquii's unguals was strongly curved, more so than in spinosaurids.
 In life, they would have been considerably lengthened by a keratin sheath, possibly to a similar extent as the pedal (foot) claws of dromaeosaurids and modern birds of prey.